hyperledger/fabric/examples/e2e_cli/end-to-end.rst

     CHANNEL_NAME=<channel-id> TIMEOUT=<pick_a_value> docker-compose -f docker-compose-cli.yaml up -d

 If you want to see the realtime logs for your network, then do not supply the ``-d`` flag.
-You will need to open a second terminal to execute your CLI calls.
+If you let the logs stream, then you will need to open a second terminal to execute the CLI calls.

 Command syntax
 ^^^^^^^^^^^^^^